maisiesadler/api-generation/docs/blog.md

 # Api Definition Generation

-I watched [this]() video around microservices done right, one of the things that is discussed is that they generate a lot of their code from config files.
-The config files are linted to give consistent APIs and then they generate APIs, clients, mocks and tests.
+After watching [this](https://www.youtube.com/watch?v=j6ow-UemzBc) video about microservices done right and hearing about how they use custom config files to generate APIs, clients, mocks and tests.
+I started to think about how powerful that could be, and how we could make it useful at work.

 At TrueLayer we maintain open api specifications for all of our services and then the application is designed against the open api spec.
-It would be great if we had some assertion that the API we create is exactly as in the spec.
+It would be great if we had some assertion that the code we create is exactly as in the spec.

 Could we generate a c# API from an openapi specification?